Colorado State vs. Utah State NCAA Football Odds, Plays and Insights | October 22, 2021

 Utah State Stats and Trends

-- In Utah State's six games this season, it has three wins against the spread.
+- Utah State has three wins against the spread in six games this year.

-- This year, the Aggies have two ATS wins in four games as an underdog of 1.5 points or more.
+- The Aggies have covered the spread twice this year when underdogs by 2.5 points or more (in four chances).

-- Utah State's games this season have gone over the total in two out of six opportunities (33.3%).
+- Utah State's games this year have hit the over on two of six set point totals (33.3%).

-- Utah State is 3-2 against the spread and 4-1 overall in games when it records more than 19.5 points.
+- Utah State is 3-2 against the spread and 4-1 overall when the team scores more than 19.5 points.

-- The Aggies have turned the ball over two more times (10 total) than the Rams have forced a turnover (8) this season.
+- This year the Aggies have turned the ball over 10 times, two more than the Rams' takeaways (8).

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.